PDAL/PDAL/doc/stages/filters.hexbin.md

 just rectangular extents.
 ```

+In addition to the original method of processing hexbins, density surfaces and
+boundaries can be processed using [H3].
+This references hexbin products to a
+global grid of fixed hexagons at 16 [resolutions], allowing joins and comparisons
+with other H3 datasets.
+When writing to a file with `density`, a unique [H3Index]
+is provided for each hexagon.
+Boundary smoothing is disabled for H3, and
+`h3_resolution` is used in place of `edge_length`.

 The hexbin filter reads a point stream and writes out a metadata record that
 contains a boundary, expressed as a well-known text polygon.
 The filter counts
 the points in each hexagonal area to determine if that area should be included